department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates.md

 The bank routing number text input is required for this form pattern.
 The routing number must be 9 digits.

 #### Bank account number
 The bank account number text input is required for this form pattern.
-The maximum bank account number length is 17 digits.

 #### “I don’t want to use direct deposit” checkbox
 ![Direct deposit checkbox]({{site.baseurl}}/images/Direct-deposit-checkbox-small.png)